Data-Driven Modeling Approaches for Optimal Control and Control Co-Design of Floating Offshore Wind Turbines

 \subsection{Closed-Loop Simulation Validation Results}

 To validate the models constructed in this section, we carry out the closed-loop validation test as shown in Fig.~\ref{fig:cl-validation}.
-The low-fidelity models are used as the `plant' in the closed-loop system and provide the key feedback variables, namely $\bm{\omega}_g$ and $\ddot{\bm{x}}_t$ to the ROSCO controller, which generates the corresponding values for $\tau_g$ and $\beta$.
+The low-fidelity models are used as the `plant' in the closed-loop system and provide the key feedback variables, namely $\bm{\omega}_g$ and $\ddot{\bm{x}}_t$, to the ROSCO controller, which generates the corresponding values for $\tau_g$ and $\beta$.
 The resulting control signals obtained using the low-fidelity models are then compared to OpenFAST, which is the high-fidelity model.

 We use the process outlined previously to construct the DFSM.
 We use the same dataset to train the n4sid and LSTM models.
 Five different seeds are used for training these models.
 We train the n4sid and LSTM models on simulations with $\bar{w} = 14$ [m/s].
 To obtain accurate predictions with the LSTM model, simulations with $\bar{\bm{w}} = [12,16]$~[m/s] were included as part of the training data.
 We utilize the GPU in the desktop workstation for training and evaluating the LSTM model.
 The time taken to obtain the training data, in terms of CPU hours, is $5~(n_s) \times 7~(n_w)\times 0.33~\text{hours} = 11.6~\text{hours}$.
-Once the data is available, it takes 509 seconds to train the DFSM, 52 seconds to obtain the n4sid model, and 519 seconds to train the LSTM model.
+Once the data is available, it takes 509 seconds to train the DFSM, 71 seconds to obtain the n4sid model, and 129 seconds to train the LSTM model.
 Once trained, we simulate all three models for ten different test cases with $\bar{w} = 14$ [m/s].
+For each test case, a 700-second simulation is carried out, but the first 100 seconds of the simulation are discarded to remove the initial transient response.